xmtp/xmtp-dot-org/README.md

 1. Click the **Edit this page** link at the bottom of the page you want to fix.
 The link takes you to the page’s markdown file on GitHub.

 2. The GitHub UI might tell you that you need to fork the repository to propose changes.
-Forking the repo means that you’re making an editable copy of the `xmtp-dot-org` repo.
+Forking the repo means that you’re making an editable copy of the `xmtp-dot-org` repo within an org or account you control.
 Click **Fork this repository** to continue.

 3. Edit the markdown file to make your change.